TonyRipa/PlaceValue/README.md

 ------------------------
 <i>SparseMultinomial</i> is a data-type optimized for sparse Multinomials; an application of the SparsePlaceValue datatype.

-If SparseMultinomial wants to calculate (x+y)*z, then it asks SparsePlaceValue2 to calculate:
+If SparseMultinomial wants to calculate (x+y)*z, then it asks SparsePlaceValue to calculate:

 (1E1 + 1E0,1) * 1E0,0,1 = 1E1,0,1 + 1E0,1,1